mosaicml/examples/deeplab/README.md

 # Using Mosaic Recipes

 As described in our [Segmentation blog post](https://www.mosaicml.com/blog/mosaic-image-segmentation), we cooked up three recipes to train DeepLabV3+ faster and with higher accuracy:
-- **Mild** recipe is for shorter training runs
+- The **Mild** recipe is for short training runs
-- **Medium** recipe is for longer training runs
+- The **Medium** recipe is for longer training runs
-- **Hot** recipe is for the very longest training runs that maximize accuracy
+- The **Hot** recipe is for the longest training runs, intended to maximize accuracy

 <img src="https://assets-global.website-files.com/61fd4eb76a8d78bc0676b47d/6375c40a1de1101f791bc2d7_Recipe%20Final%20(18).png" width="50%" height="50%"/>

 To use a recipe, specify the name using the the `recipe_name` argument.
-Specifying a recipe will change the duration of training run to the optimal value for that recipe.
+Specifying a recipe will change the duration of the training run to the optimal value for that recipe.
 Feel free to change these in `deeplabv3.yaml` to better suite your model and/or dataset.

-Here is an example command to run the mild recipe on a single-node:
+Here is an example command to run the mild recipe on a single node:
 ```bash
 composer main.py yamls/basline.yaml recipe_name=mild
 ```